 Buffering is when you are streaming a video and the video stops to wait as more of the stream source gets loaded into Kodi.
 Sometimes, the video will stop and the audio will continue or the video and voice goes out of sink which makes it really difficult to watch.

 To properly utilize Kodi, you should know what resolution works best for you.
-There is no point trying to get sources for 1080p when you are using a display that doesn't support that.
+There is no point trying to get sources for 1080p when your internet connection speed is too slow to support that.
 With Streaming, the better the resolution, the bigger the file source.
 The bigger the file source, the slower the stream and greater the risk of buffering which will make you want to smash your Kodi device into tiny little pieces.
-We want to avoid Buffering and the frustration of trying to watch a complete video..
+We want to avoid Buffering and the frustration of trying to watch a complete video.

-This will measure the speed of your Internet connection to your Kodi Device.
-If you use wifi, this could be less than the speed going to your modem.
+The Kodi Speed Tester will measure the speed of your Internet connection received by your Kodi Device.
+If you use wifi, this could be much less than the speed going to your modem.

 The reason why this is important, is it lets you know what kind of streaming quality you can get comfortably.
 That is to say, if you can stream in SD (Standard Definition - lowest quality), HD 720p, 1080p and 4K.